Knifa/osd-dump-tools/README.md

     video        video file e.g. DJIG0007.mp4

   options:
     -h, --help    show this help message and exit --font FONT   font basename e.g. "font"
     --wide        is this a 16:9 video?
     --hd          is this an HD OSD recording?
     --fakehd      are you using fakehd?
+    -- bitrate    output bitrate, default is 25mbps --ignore_area very useful option to hide GPS coords or altitude

 # Convert your recording!
 $ python -m osd --font font_inav --hd --wide DJIG0001.mp4